NourheneLdh/Project/home.md

 ## 1. Introduction

-This project showcases an attack chain in a controlled environment, demonstrating how initial weaknesses in Active Directory configurations can lead to domain compromise.
+This project simulates an attack chain in a lab to demonstrate how weak Active Directory settings lead to domain compromise.
 Using Kali Linux and Windows Server 2019, I simulated real-world offensive techniques, including password cracking, enumeration, privilege escalation, and remote exploitation.
 The primary objective of this project was to simulate an attack chain against a vulnerable Active Directory environment.
 The attack begins with gaining initial access through **AS-REP Roasting**, targeting user accounts with disabled Kerberos pre-authentication to extract encrypted ticket-granting responses and crack their passwords offline.
 Once credentials are obtained, the next goal is to **enumerate the domain structure**, gathering information about users, groups, and resources to map out the internal environment.
 Following successful enumeration, the aim is to **discover potential privilege escalation paths** that would allow moving from a standard user account to higher privileges.
 Finally, the ultimate goal is to **achieve system compromise by obtaining a remote shell as Administrator**, demonstrating complete control over the target system.

 ---

 ## 2. Environment Setup

 For this project, I prepared a controlled lab environment using two virtual machines connected through an isolated internal network named **AD-LAB**.
 The attacker machine was configured with **Kali Linux**, a penetration testing distribution equipped with all necessary tools.
 The target machine was set up with **Windows Server 2019**, configured as a **Domain Controller** for the domain **cyberlabs.local**.
 Manual static IP addresses were assigned to ensure proper network communication: **192.168.1.233** for the Windows Server and **192.168.1.100** for Kali Linux.
 The Windows Server was installed with **Active Directory Domain Services and DNS**.
 I created multiple users in Active Directory, including a specific target account named **BTarget**.
-The DNS settings on both machines were aligned correctly, and the environment was carefully validated to ensure full connectivity and readiness for attack demonstrations.
-This configuration allowed realistic simulation of enumeration, authentication, and exploitation scenarios within a typical corporate network structure.

 **Tools Used:** Impacket Suite (GetNPUsers.py, secretsdump.py), rpcclient, smbclient, BloodHound + SharpHound, CrackMapExec, John the Ripper, msfvenom, netcat (nc), winPEAS.exe